hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 opt-out feature allows large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone; with opt-out, unsigned delegations don't require additional NSEC3 records.
-This sacrifices the tamper-resistance proof of non-existence offered by NSEC3 in order to reduce memory and CPU overheads.
+This sacrifices the tamper-resistance of the proof of non-existence offered by NSEC3 in order to reduce memory and CPU overheads.

 NSEC3 records have a number of tunable parameters that are specified via an NSEC3PARAM record at the zone apex.
 These parameters are the